-Ongoing formative assessment is at the heart of our EYFS class.
-Every day we dedicate time to observing children as they act and interact in their play, with each other, within the planned adult led tasks.
-We also learn from families about what children can do at home.
+Ongoing formative observation and assessment is at the heart of our EYFS class.
+Every day we dedicate time to observing children as they play and explore in our environment in self-initiated tasks, with each other and within planned adult led tasks.
+We record our observations by